Your Auto Accident Injury Lawyers

 A NOTE ABOUT INSURANCE

 Seeking medical attention following your accident protects your health, but it’s also a good idea because of Florida’s PIP statute.
 Florida law requires PIP (Personal Injury Protection) auto insurance coverage to register a vehicle.
-It provides medical coverage to the person who purchases the coverage, regardless of who caused the accident.
+This provides medical coverage to the person who purchases the coverage, regardless of who caused the accident.
 However, this insurance is only fully available when the injured person seeks medical attention within 14 days following their accident.
-If they wait past the 14 days, their PIP benefits will be reduced to a fraction of the coverage with no chance of reversing this action.
+If they wait longer than 14 days, their PIP benefits will be reduced to a fraction of the coverage with no chance of reversing this action.
 Furthermore, if you put off visiting a doctor, the insurance company will argue that you probably aren’t injured very badly.

 Additionally, do not give a recorded statement to anyone else’s insurance company.
 However, you will have to give a recorded statement to your own insurance company.
 (It’s written in the contract that you signed with them.)
 If you were injured, tell them where you were hurt and what doctor you’ve seen.
 But if you think you “feel okay,” just remember that you may still be shaken from the incident and don’t really know how you feel yet.
 Too often, people don’t feel like they were very injured in the hours following an accident.
 Yet, a day or two later when their nerves have calmed down, they wake up in moderate to excruciating pain.
 If this happens to you, you should first seek medical help, then seek legal help.